 The Special Collections Department welcomes class visits from any school in the region.
 Our collection contains a wide variety of resources that might be useful to supplement a social science curriculum or a specific research project.
 Further, staff can provide research training and assistance to school groups to maximize the experience.
-If you would like to bring your class to Special Collections (Washingtoniana, Peabody, and/or Black Studies):
+If you would like to bring your class to Special Collections (Washingtoniana, Peabody and/or Black Studies):

 - We ask that you inform our staff at least one week, preferably two, in advance;

-- Please provide a detailed description of what the project is and what kind of resources you intend to use (books, maps, clippings files, etc.) so we can pull in advance;
+- Please provide a detailed description of what the project is and what kind of resources you intend to use (books, maps, clippings files, etc.) so we can pull them in advance;

 A special appointment is needed if your group is interested in viewing the historic image collection or Star newspaper photograph collection.
 Speak with the librarian about this when scheduling your overall visit.